Signal transduction in host-microbial interactions and inflammation

 PI: Nelson Gekara, Assistant Professor

 Department of Molecular Biology

-These studies will involve using various in vivo mouse models of inflammation andinfection as well in vitro studies using a variety of techniques including flow cytometry,microscopy, lentiviral transduction, mass spectrometry, standard cell culture, proteinbiochemistry, and cell/molecular biology techniques.
+In vivo mouse models of inflammation and infections (bacteria and viruses).
+In vitro studies using a variety of techniques including flow cytometry,microscopy, lentiviral transduction, mass spectrometry, standard cell culture, protein biochemistry, and cell/molecular biology techniques.

-Our new lab in Sweden belongs to the MIMS (The Laboratory for Molecular Infection Medicine Sweden (MIMS) within the Nordic EMBL Partnership for Molecular Medicine).
-MIMS constitutes the Swedish node within the Nordic partnership for Molecular Medicine thatis formed together with the European Molecular Biology Laboratory (EMBL) and the Finland and Norway nodes.
+Our lab belongs to the MIMS (The Laboratory for Molecular Infection Medicine Sweden (MIMS) within the Nordic EMBL Partnership for Molecular Medicine).
+MIMS constitutes the Swedish node within the Nordic partnership for Molecular Medicine that is formed together with the European Molecular Biology Laboratory (EMBL) the Finnish (FIMM), Norwegian (NCMM) and Danish (DANDRITE) nodes.
 MIMS is established within the Umeå Centre for Microbial Research (UCMR) at Umeå University.
 The groups of the MIMS work in modern laboratories with well equipped common facilities and platforms in a creative, inspiring and highly interactive environment.

 Swedish summary on the research of Nelson Gekara's group (www.umu.se)

 Watch Nelson Gekara in the movie about Umeå University